Smurf/dockerpilot/README.md

 # Caveats

-* The container is currently configured to build only the master branch of [my own branch](https://github.com/Smurf/openpilot).
+* The container is currently configured to build only the master branch of the official comma.ai repo.
+    - This can be changed in `Dockerfile.stage3`

 * You must be in the docker group.